ktg5/csgo-cfg/README.md

 ## How to install
 1. Download the autoexec file
-2. Copy and paste the autoexec/cfg to your CSGO `/csgo/cfg` folder.
+2. Go to your CSGO installation and go to `/csgo/cfg` then copy and paste the autoexec into that `cfg` folder.
 3. Launch CSGO and type `exec autoexec` in console.
 4. play game.